Upper Columbia River Lake Roosevelt Site

 Litigation

 In 2004, the original Plaintiffs in this suit, Joseph Pakootas and Donald R. Michel (collectively Pakootas), filed a complaint in the U.S. District Court for the Eastern District of Washington under the citizens’ suit provision of the federal Comprehensive Response Compensation and Liability Act (CERCLA).
 CERCLA (often called Superfund) makes certain parties liable for costs and damages associated with releases of hazardous substances.
-The complaint asked the district court for declaratory and injunctive relief, including enforcing EPA's Order against Teck.
+The complaint asked the district court for declaratory and injunctive relief, including enforcing EPA's order against Teck.
 Washington State quickly filed a Complaint in Intervention, which was granted.
-The State and CCT complaints have been amended during the litigation to include NRDA, cost recovery, and air pathway liability.
+The state and CCT complaints have been amended during the litigation to include NRDA, cost recovery, and air pathway liability.

 The case continues to advance along under basically three phases:- Liability